The Graduate Program

 This field offers training in historical literatures, conceptual frameworks, and research strategies that transcend conventional area divisions.
 Students may work with a variety of faculty interested in transnational and comparative methodologies, and in the historiographies of world and international history, combining it with work in more specific areas.

-Courses: First-year students are required to take GR8910 Introduction to History and Historiography, and GR8930 Approaches to International and Global History.
+Courses: First-year students are required to take GR8910 Historical Method and Craft, and GR8930 Approaches to International and Global History.
 Students will consult with their advisors in choosing four other courses in their first year, and four more courses in their second year for a total of 10 courses.
 At least six of the eight electives must be 8000-level courses, and at least one should be a research seminar.

 Languages: Students are required to pass exams in at least two languages, as appropriate to their research and interests.